xmoezzz/KrkrExtract/KrkrExtract[Ver.0.0.0.6c]/Readme.txt

 For long-term support, this project won't be an open source project at present.

 [Dev log]
+Version 0.0.0.6c
+Rewrite Text Dumper!
+Only extract the essential text for translation.

 Version 0.0.0.6b
 Support PSBFile V3!

 Version 0.0.0.6a
 Support emote, pimg...